2024-25 Junior Tutorials

 Adaner Usmani

-Social Studies 98wd.
-The Politics of Health and Medicine in the United States - NEW
+Social Studuies 98wd.
+The Politics of Health and Medicine in the United States

 Matthew Reichert

-How does politics shape health in America?
-In this multidisciplinary class, students explore the historical origins of institutions like Medicare and Medicaid, the FDA, the CDC and the NIH.
+How does politics shape our health?
+In this multidisciplinary class, students explore the historical origins of institutions like Medicare and Medicaid, the FDA, and the NIH.
 We seek to explain the politics of why American healthcare policy differs so dramatically from its peers, with narrowly targeted public programs and a dominant private insurance sector.
 Students learn how epidemiologists and clinicians today think about social determinants of health, especially racial disparities in care and outcomes.
-We conduct deep dives into topics like the Affordable Care Act, Covid-19, and the medical ecosystem here in Boston.
-Finally, students also observe how public health researchers make use of social science methods, from the clinical trial to the ethnographic case study.
+We conduct deep dives into topics like the sociology of mental illness, maternal mortality, the Affordable Care Act, Covid-19, and the medical ecosystem here in Boston.
+We consider normative questions, like how to balance cultural competency or patient autonomy with the medical mission to provide care and prevent harm.
+Finally, students also observe how public health researchers make use of social science methods, from the ethnographic case study to the clinical trial.

 Vatsal Naresh